sunzi1520/SideProject_Magazine/README.md

 ## Authorization Routes

 **POST** /auth<br/>
-**Description**: A user sends his credential to gain access token in order to access the system.
+**Description**: A user sends his credential to gain access token in order to access the system.<br/>
 **Request**
 1. **Header**
 2. **Body**